manojkumar-jmp/explore-async/docs/MODULE-1.md

 <a name="Thread-Class"></a>
 ### Thread Class

-> Refer to ThreadingBasics class
+> Refer to ThreadingBasics.StartThreadWithNamedMethod(), ThreadingBasics.StartThreadWithLamdada() and ThreadingBasics.StartThreadWithParameter()

 #### In .NET (and most operating systems), threads within the same process share
  - The code section (the program’s instructions)
    - All threads execute code from the same program.
 For example, multiple threads can call the same method:
+   > Refer to SharedCodeSection.SharedCodeDemo()
  - The data section (static fields, heap objects)
    - Threads can access and modify shared data, such as static fields or objects on the heap:
+   > Refer to SharedDataSection.SharedDataDemo()
  - Operating system resources (open files, handles, etc.)
    - Threads can use the same file handles or other OS resources
+   > Refer to SharedOSResources.SharedOSResourcesDemo()
  - However, each thread has its own stack, so local variables are private to each thread.
    - Each thread has its own private stack, which means that local variables declared inside a method are unique to each thread.
 They are not shared between threads, so changes made to a local variable in one thread do not affect the same-named variable in another thread.
+   > Refer to PrivateStacks.ThreadLocalStacks()

 | Resource Type         | Shared Between Threads? | Example                       |
 |-----------------------|------------------------|--------------------------------|